fezamba/python-blockchain/README.md

 # Zambacoin - Python Blockchain

-Zambacoin is a simple blockchain implementation using Python and Flask.
-This project allows mining new blocks, handling transactions, and maintaining a distributed ledger with a consensus protocol.
+**Zambacoin** is a basic blockchain prototype built with **Python** and **Flask**, designed for learning purposes and experimentation.
+It supports mining, transaction management, node connectivity, and a basic consensus mechanism.

 ## Features
 - Blockchain creation and validation